LanguageMachines/clariah-plus-tasks/di.huc/vre-plan3/usecases.md

 who wanted to investigate automatic methods for cataloguing of textual cultural heritage objects, in this particular case a large collection of digital dissertations."*
 * **What functionality was desired and was missing?** None, LaMachine was taken as an out-of-the-box solution.
-* **What tools/services are used in this project?** Various common scientific data-related packages.
+* **What tools/services are used in this project?** Various *"common scientific data-related packages"*.
 * **Is this in the scope of the VRE project?** yes, offering a common research enviroment for workshop participants fits the scope
 * **What needed to be implemented?** Nothing
-* **How has this been evaluated?** LaMachine offered a convenient platform for a range of different explorations and experiments in the area of NLP and text mining.
+* **How has this been evaluated?** *"LaMachine offered a convenient platform for a range of different explorations and experiments in the area of NLP and text mining.
 However, for some situations LaMachine, or rather Linux in general, was not a good fit for the audience of the workshop: for team members who did not have experience with a non-Windows environment, LaMachine